germanescobar/http-server/README.md

 ## Handling HTTP requests

-To handle HTTP requests you will need to provide an implementation of the @net.gescobar.httpserver.Handler@ interface.
+To handle HTTP requests you will need to provide an implementation of the `net.gescobar.httpserver.Handler` interface.
 For example:

 ```java
 public class MyHandler implements Handler {